SSD PROBLEM – Install SSD and transfer Windows 10/11 to it

 The best way to do that would be to first make a backup of your system as a precaution.
 Don’t create a system image, which can only be restored in its entirety, so that you can restore folders and individual files from it to a clean installation of Windows on the SSD.
 You would then open the PC’s case, disconnect the hard disk drive from the motherboard and install the SSD.
 You can re-connect the hard drive after the SSD is able to boot into Windows.
 Its files are available by using the SSD’s File Explorer in Win10 (Windows Explorer in Win7).

-Install the 2.5-inch SSD in a caddy to install it in a 3.5-inch drive bay
+Install SSD (2.5-inch) in a caddy to install it in a 3.5-inch drive bay

-Note that you have to have to install the 2.5-inch SSD in a caddy in order to install it in a 3.5-inch drive bay of a desktop PC.
+Note that you have to install a 2.5-inch SSD in a caddy in order to install it in a 3.5-inch drive bay of a desktop PC.
 Also note that if your PC’s motherboard has an M.2 slot, you can install an M.2 SSD card drive.
+You can choose between an NVMe or an SATA SSD card drive.
+The NVMe SSDs use the much faster PCIe bus (now at version 4.0) that runs the latest M.2 NVMe SSDs (now at version 4.0) at up to four times as fast as the SATA bus.
 Read the following article on those SSDs.

 Problems with M.2 SSD drives – NVMe – key and length compatibility, overheating and faulty hardware encryption –